Skip to content

 jj describe -m "Add authentication"

-# Interactive UI lets you choose what stays in current commit
+Need to split changes?
+Use jj split — an interactive UI lets you choose what stays in the current commit.

 Mistake 5: Forgetting jj new After Describing a Commit